-At Cleveland Clinic's Cancer Center at South Pointe Hospital we care for the special needs of cancer patients with comprehensive and compassionate outpatient treatment, close to home.
-We offer our patients a private drive-up entrance, convenient parking, a centrally located nursing station surrounded by comfortable exam rooms and a registry area.
+At Cleveland Clinic Cancer Center at South Pointe Hospital we care for the special needs of cancer patients with comprehensive and compassionate outpatient treatment, close to home.
+We offer our patients convenient parking and spacious treatment bays with a centrally located nursing station.

 Scheduling an Appointment

 To schedule an appointment, contact us at 216.491.6438.